slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact."
 -- Warren Buffett*

-> *"That’s the thing about counterintuitive ideas, they contradict your intuitions.
-Of course your first impulse is to ignore them."
--- Paul Graham*

 > *"You always get exaggerated notions of things you don’t know anything about."
 -- Albert Camus*